tytydraco/yessleep/out/At_the_edge_of_Society_we_still_meet_with_our_bosses_Part_Three.md

-“What’s your name?”
-Ron Bigsby asked.

-“It’s-”

-“No it’s not.
-It’s Cullen.”
-Ron Bigsby sipped fruit juice from his coffee mug, loudly and somehow pointedly.
+The first thing Cullen was told, before even walking into Ron's office, was that he could only use nicknames.
+They even had him sign a short waiver that, more or less, said it was his responsibility if his real name got out and nobody in Society could be held liable for the consequences that would potentially occur Outside.
+He found the little pictograph of someone being dragged off into a dark alley after writing a full name, middle initials included, to be quite...
+Illustrative.

+He almost slipped up despite it when he introduced himself, when he went to meet with the communications officer of this section of the wall.
+Far as he knew, communication was important enough out here they, more or less, were the gods of diplomacy between the in and out.
+Ron sipped fruit juice from his coffee mug, loudly and somehow pointedly, as a way of cutting Cullen off mid-sentence.
+He came up with Cullen on the spot.
+He'd heard it meant 'wolfhound', or something similar, so it felt appropriate enough.

 The office was cramped, but not because it was small.
 In fact, it was fairly large.
 It had to be, to accommodate the many, many lights, buzzers, switches, buttons, and monitors that loomed over him and whoever was on the other side of his desk at all times.
 It was like the cold, unfeeling eye of the government was in the room with you, waiting for mistakes.
 But it wasn’t you they were watching, it was all the things that weren’t inside their walls.

-“Why?”
-Cullen asked.
-“Doesn’t that mean dog or something?”

-“Dunno.
-But it’s your name now, kid.”
-Ron was almost sixty years old.
+“So...
+I see you guys like pictures."

+“Not everyone can read.
+Don't want anyone dying because they can't read.”
+Ron was at least twice his age.
 His skin was dark and weathered, and his eyes were invariably examining, like he didn’t need to know you to know you: he just needed a quick glance, and everything in your head was bared for his interpretation.
 He was of an older generation, and Cullen was told he’d had firsthand experience from the start of the Change.

-“Why?”
-Cullen repeated.

-“Names are personal around here.
-Nicknames only.
-If you have to give one, just your first.
-Let me make this clear right now, since you never know who’s listening: first names to guide the lost.
-Nicknames to be addressed.
-Full, if you want someone else to own it.
-Understood?”
+“Is it really that dangerous?"

+“Names have power, kid.
+People can find you, and things that aren't quite people, pretty quickly if they have your full name.
+It's why authors are legally required to have pennames now."
 He sounded like he ate nails, his voice was so scarred, or smoked the whole pack when he got cigarettes.

-“Yeah, got it.
-But why do I get to know yours?”

-“I have to play god.
-You got to call god’s real name to talk to him, don’t you?”
+“I'll keep that in mind if I ever write a book."

+“And when you do paperwork.
+I must stress I am absolutely not kidding."

 Cullen just stared at him.
 And Ron just moved on.